 Luva Huva sells stunning ethical lingerie, handmade in the UK.
 They use local suppliers and producers where possible, as well as using remnants, vintage fabrics, and end-of-line fabrics and trims.

 Natural fabrics, such as bamboo, hemp, organic cotton, soy, and Tencel are prioritised.
 And Luva Huva is always happy to create made to measure garments to fit any size, so custom sizing is always free of charge.

 Martha Rose sell very sweet British made lingerie.
 Their underwired bras go up to 36D and their knickers go up to size 14.
 My one gripe is that a size 10-12 is classed as a medium and a size 12-14 is classed as large, which isn’t particularly body positive.

-Organic Basics pride themselves on selling, well, sustainable basics fairly made in Europe from GOTS certified organic cotton.
+Danish based Organic Basics pride themselves on selling, well, sustainable basics fairly made in Europe from GOTS certified organic cotton.
 They offer basic colours, timeless styles, and no seasonal collections to minimise wastage.

-Peau Ethique, available in the UK through ByNature, produce bras, pants, and nightwear made fairly from 100% organic cotton and silk.
+Peau Ethique, available in the UK through ByNature, produces bras, pants, and nightwear made fairly from 100% organic cotton and silk.
 It’s a good stop if you are looking for something lacy and glamorous, rather than some of the more basic styles that can be available ethically.

 The best bit?
 Peau Ethique does offer ethical underwired bras made from organic cotton, at competitive prices – all £25 or less.
 The downside?
-ByNature only offer very limited sizes, and I’ve seen nothing beyond a 32C.
+ByNature only offers very limited sizes, and I’ve seen nothing beyond a 32C.

-That’s a bit of a whistlestop tour of the women’s ethical underwear landscape in 2018 – a bit more exciting than the 2013 landscape, I’m sure you’ll agree!
-As always, if you come across any other women’s ethical underwear makers/shops then do let me know in the comments below!
+That’s a bit of a whistlestop tour of the women’s ethical underwear landscape in 2021.
+It’s a bit more exciting than the 2013 landscape, I’m sure you’ll agree.
+However, there’s still a long way to go in terms of inclusive sizing and affordability.